 Working together to find creative solutions to intergenerational low literacy

-To try and combat many of these issues, the Community Foundation has put resources into a pilot program that will address multi-generational literacy challenges.
+To try and combat many of these issues, the Community Foundation has put resources into a pilot program that addresses multi-generational literacy challenges.
 Our program is place-based and provides multi-year funding.
-Our first pilot is funding literacy and other programs in the Harrisburg Community of Augusta, Ga.
+Our first pilot was funding literacy and other programs in the Harrisburg Community of Augusta, Ga.
+In year four, we added the communities of Laney Walker/Bethlehem and East Augusta.

 Learn more about our Literacy Initiative